catherinn/dsti-bigdata-2023-spring/08.stream-processing/index.md

 - Allow **scale of processing** → increase consumer instances
 - Keep **records order** → 1 consumer receives records from 1 partition
 - **Multiple independent “customers”** → 1 oﬀset per consumer
+- Notes: ordering in 1 partition is respected. but orderign in different partisions is not guaranteed, because it physically cant be.
+- NTP allow multiple nodes to synchronize their clock, at milisecond level. with a looot o messages milisecond precision is not enough

 ## Other use cases